 This conversation examines how grassroots organisations outside privileged urbane centres are bringing deeper changes through community-led initiatives.
-Palani Kumar (Photographer & Curator, Chronicles of the Tides: Migration, Conflict, and Climate, Tamil Nadu), along with Mahalakshmi (Photographer-Artist, Tamil Nadu), Mallika Das Sutar (Co-Founder, Chander Haat, Sarsuna, West Bengal), Dipti Tamang (Co-Founder, Confluence Collective, Kalimpong, West Bengal), Aarti Bisht (Senior Program Officer, Henvalvani Community Radio, Chamba, Uttarakhand) and Natasha Jeyasingh (Founder, Carpe Arte & Co-Founder, IMMERSE Fellowship) who moderates this, unpack how intersectional social differences have a role to play in this very important process.
+Palani Kumar (Photographer & Curator, Chronicles of the Tides: Migration, Conflict, and Climate, Tamil Nadu), along with Mahalakshmi (Photographer-Artist, Tamil Nadu), Mallika Das Sutar (Co-Founder, Chander Haat, Sarsuna, West Bengal), Dr. Dipti Tamang (Co-Founder, Confluence Collective, Kalimpong, West Bengal), Aarti Bisht (Senior Program Officer, Henvalvani Community Radio, Chamba, Uttarakhand) and Natasha Jeyasingh (Founder, Carpe Arte & Co-Founder, IMMERSE Fellowship) who moderates this, unpack how intersectional social differences have a role to play in this very important process.

 Generously supported by JSW, the IAF 2025 Talks Series, Growing Focus, curated by independent researcher and curator Shaleen Wadhwana, examines the increasing prominence of South Asia within contemporary art, design and culture.
 The series highlights the efforts of People of the Global Majority — comprising more than 80 per cent of the world’s population, with roots in Indigenous, African, Asian and Latin American cultures — who are asserting their presence across arts and cultural ecosystems.
 Amid the ongoing decentering of dominant ‘Global North’ narratives, it frames this moment not merely as a response to decolonisation but as landmark, historic self-determination.
 We explore this impact for audiences today and every day.